Local projects & documents

 A 20mph city

 A phased introduction of a 20mph speed limit for residential and shopping streets has begun in the city.
 The idea is to improve safety and quality of life for residents and people working or visiting the city.
-20mph limits were introduced in the city centre in April 2013 and to a number of residential streets included in phase 2 of the scheme are being advertised and residents have a final opportunity to comment on the proposals..
+20mph limits were introduced in the city centre in April 2013 and to a number of residential streets included in phase 2 of the scheme from Monday 16 June 2014.

 Better Bus Areas - Edward Street proposals